16. Environments and evaluation (*)#

 ## function (e1, e2) .Primitive("<")

-It was reachable from e3
+It is reachable from e3

 , which means that